newky2k/System.Mvvm/README.md

 # System.MMVM

-Base Model View View Model classes for .NET
+Model View View Model (MVVM) classes with built in Dependency Injection (DI) for all variants of .NET.

+Also provides centralised multi-platform UI Management

 ### Functionality